Yandex Cloud

 All the required resources will be created in the specified folder.
 You can check resource availability and their settings in the management console.

-1. In the source cluster, create the admin-source user authorized to manage topics via the Admin API.
+1. In the source cluster, create the admin-source user and assign them the ACCESS_ROLE_ADMIN role for all topics (*).

 2. Connect to the VM over SSH.